 How Phishing Works: Behind the Scenes of Recent Cybercriminal Tactics

-What is phishing and why does it matter for businesses?
+Why does phishing matter for businesses?

 How phishing works and what bad actors are after